coder-Rishi05/JAVA_PROGRAMS/Exception handling/0 questions.md

 ```

 ```
-11. Write a Java program to show an example of throws Keyword.
+11. Write a Java program to show an example of throws Keyword. ✅
 ```

 ```
-12. Write a Java program to show an example of multiple catch
+12. Write a Java program to show an example of multiple catch. ✅
 ```

 ```
-13. Write a Java program to show an example of nested try block.
+13. Write a Java program to show an example of nested try block. ✅
 ```